deffi/payne/doc/notes.md

 this case, we'll need to store the mapping in the metadata.

+# Extra package indices

+We're using different tools, sometimes in the same invocation, and we want them to behave consistently:
+  * uv
+  * pip
+  * build (library)
+  * unearth (library)

+All of these tools need to be aware of the package indices, and they are configured in different ways.

+Therefore, we use our own configuration and pass it on to the tools on invocation.
+For consistency, we override any configuration that may come from the environment or from configuration files of the individual tools.

+We also need to configure the name of each index if we have packages that are pinned to an index in `pyproject.toml`:
+  * uv tool install --from .
+  * uv export

 # Summary

 We need to actually install the locked versions